The Honky Tonk Man

 Surprisingly, The Honky Tonk Man wasn’t always so cool, cocky, and bad.
 First boogying into WWE in 1986, he smiled and high-fived the WWE Universe all along the way.
 Honky had the stamp of approval from WWE Champion Hulk Hogan, who believed the sideburned Superstar would be a bona fide chart-topper inside the ring.
 The WWE Universe, however, didn’t share Hogan’s faith and relentlessly jeered the Elvis-like combatant.

 Soon, Honky Tonk Man begged the WWE Universe for a vote of confidence.
 When the results came back overwhelmingly negative, he turned his back on WWE's fans, which may have been just what the doctor ordered.
 Adding Jimmy Hart as his manager, Honky hit the studio to lay down vocals on his own entrance music and showed a new confidence in the ring.
 After dispatching his opponents, he would often subject crowds to his singing, disingenuously thanking them for “being a beautiful audience.”

-The Honky Tonk Man left WWE in 1991, but has been known to pop up in WWE from time to time, whether as the manger for Rockabilly or reappearing in 2008 to show then Intercontinental Champion, Santino Marella that he was still the greatest to hold the title via a guitar to the face.
+The Honky Tonk Man left WWE in 1991, but has been known to pop up in WWE from time to time, whether as the manger for Rockabilly or reappearing in 2008 to show then-Intercontinental Champion, Santino Marella that he was still the greatest to hold the title via a guitar to the face.
 In 2019, The Honky Tonk Man was given WWE's greatest honor, induction into the WWE Hall of Fame

 He's cool.
 He's cocky.
 He's bad.